 Since 1969 over 25,000 people have come into the various Mission Teens centers.
 In our annual review we hear from about 57% of our graduates and approximately 89% of those are doing well.
 Also, roughly 40% of the non-graduates we hear from are doing well.
 Many have gone into Christian ministries and some have stayed on to work in our centers.

 Savannah MBTC is a non-profit 501(c)(3) faith ministry.
 We do not charge for our services and we do not receive any funding from the government.
 All of our support comes from concerned individuals and a few churches who are sensitive to the type of work we do.
 There is never any charge for any portion of the program and many basic necessities can be provided upon your arrival.

 Reverend James D. Bracken (1934-2012) founded Mission Teens, Inc. in 1969.
 He opened the first residential center in Norma, NJ after much prayer.
 He knew there was a need for a more effective ministry for the troubled young people who were attending his home prayer meetings.
 After two years of little development in the center, God answered his prayer by dictating to him a program which, when put into effect brought immediate results in people’s lives.
 This same program is still used today in all the Mission Teens centers and the results are still phenomenal.
-Through the power of the Holy Spirit, Jim was able to guide thousands of individuals to seek God as the answer to their problems and conquer their addictions.
+Through the power of the Holy Spirit, Jim was able to help thousands of individuals become responsible citizens, free of addiction, to return successfully to their families and communities.
 His wife Boydie Bracken carries on his vision along with the Board of Directors and the Executive Director of Mission Teens, Inc.